Air India Flight 171: Casualties

 The sole survivor of the crash was 40-year-old British citizen Vishwash Kumar Ramesh, who had been seated in 11A, next to an emergency exit.
-Ramesh said that the section of the aircraft where he was seated detached and came to rest on the ground floor of the hostel, and that he escaped through an opening created when the emergency exit broke open.
+Ramesh said that the section of the aircraft where he was seated detached and came to rest on the ground floor of the hostel, and he escaped through an opening created when the emergency exit broke open.
 He was filmed walking away from the wreckage before being led to an ambulance.
-Ramesh sustained multiple minor injuries, including facial cuts and burns to his left hand, and was discharged from hospital after five days.
+Ramesh sustained multiple minor injuries, including facial cuts and burns to his left hand, and was discharged from the hospital after five days.
 Six days after the crash, he attended the funeral of his brother, who had also been on the flight.
-He subsequently suffered from post-traumatic stress disorder.
+He has been diagnosed with post-traumatic stress disorder (PTSD) as a result of the crash.